FanDuel Sports Network Midwest: History

 On December 14, 2017, as part of a merger between both companies, The Walt Disney Company announced plans to acquire all 22 regional Fox Sports networks from 21st Century Fox, including Fox Sports Midwest.
 However, on June 27, 2018, the Justice Department ordered their divestment under antitrust grounds, citing Disney's ownership of ESPN.
 On May 3, 2019, Sinclair Broadcast Group and Entertainment Studios (through their joint venture, Diamond Holdings) bought Fox Sports Networks from The Walt Disney Company for $10.6 billion.
 The deal closed on August 22, 2019.
 On November 17, 2020, Sinclair announced an agreement with casino operator Bally's Corporation to serve as a new naming rights partner for the FSN channels.
 Sinclair announced the new Bally Sports branding for the channels on January 27, 2021.
 On March 31, 2021, coinciding with the 2021 Major League Baseball season, Fox Sports Midwest was rebranded as Bally Sports Midwest, resulting in 18 other Regional Sports Networks renamed Bally Sports in their respective regions.

 On March 14, 2023, Diamond Sports filed for Chapter 11 Bankruptcy.

-On October 16, 2024, it was revealed in a court filing that Diamond had reached a new sponsorship agreement with FanDuel Group, under which it intends to rebrand Bally Sports as the FanDuel Sports Network; on October 18, 2024, Diamond officially announced the rebranding, which will take effect October 21.
-Under the agreement, FanDuel will have the option to take a minority equity stake of up to 5% once Diamond Sports exits bankruptcy.
-The branding will be downplayed within programming related to high school sports.
+On October 16, 2024, it was revealed in a court filing that Diamond had reached a new sponsorship agreement with FanDuel Group, under which it intended to rebrand Bally Sports as the FanDuel Sports Network; on October 18, 2024, Diamond officially announced the rebranding, which took effect October 21.
+Under the agreement, FanDuel has the option to take a minority equity stake of up to 5% once Diamond Sports exits bankruptcy.
+The branding is downplayed during programming related to high school sports.

 Programming

-FanDuel Sports Network Midwest holds the exclusive regional cable television rights to Major League Baseball games from the St. Louis Cardinals and NHL games from the St. Louis Blues.
+FanDuel Sports Network Midwest holds the exclusive regional cable television rights to the NHL games from the St. Louis Blues.
 As the St. Louis region is claimed by both the NBA's Indiana Pacers and Memphis Grizzlies, select games from FanDuel Sports Network Indiana and FanDuel Sports Network South are carried, either as repeats, on FanDuel Sports Network Midwest Plus, or on the main channel if a Blues or SLU game is not scheduled that night.
 The channel also broadcasts college athletics, including men's basketball games from the Missouri Valley Conference and St. Louis Billikens.

 Regional feeds

 FanDuel Sports Network Midwest maintains a total of 6 feeds (not including 5 additional feeds for FanDuel Sports Network Indiana and FanDuel Sports Network Kansas City).
-In addition to Cardinals and Blues games which are available in all regions except Nebraska, select games produced by neighboring FanDuel Sports networks are also carried in some areas.
+In addition to Cardinals games before 2026 and Blues games which are available in all regions except Nebraska, select games produced by neighboring FanDuel Sports networks are also carried in some areas.
 The Kansas City Royals (produced by FanDuel Sports Network Kansas City) are offered in most regions outside of the Cardinals exclusive market area.
 Since the entire coverage area lacks an NBA team, games from two of the following teams are offered in each region: Indiana Pacers, Memphis Grizzlies, Minnesota Timberwolves, and Oklahoma City Thunder.